imconfly/imconfly/README.md

 }
 ```

-You can copy this to correspond file, run ``imconfly`` (in the same directory) and check it by this URL:
+You can copy this to correspond file, run ``imconfly`` and check it by this URL:

 ```
 http://127.0.0.1:9988/nodejs/square_200x200/nodejs-1280x1024.png